gheorghina/gheorghina.github.io/about.md

 Hi,

-I am Gheorghina, a passionate, results driven Senior Software Architect and Certified Enterprise Architecture Practitioner by the Open Group with over 17 years of experience in designing and implementing large-scale distributed systems.
+I am Gheorghina, a passionate, results driven Senior Software Architect and Certified Enterprise Architecture Practitioner by the Open Group with two decades years of experience in designing and implementing large-scale distributed systems.
 Specializing in software architecture and technical leadership, I have a proven track record in the Home Automation, Life Sciences, Cloud Collaboration, Banking, Logistics and IOT sectors.

 ## Training and Mentoring